elabftw/elabftw/README.md

 ### 1) create a user `elabftw` with all rights on the database `elabftw`
 I recommend using phpmyadmin for that.

-Login with the root user on PhpMyAdmin panel, click the `privileges` tab and click Add new user.
+Login with the root user on PhpMyAdmin panel, click the `Users` tab and click Add new user.

 Do like this :